beloureiro/inlocker/quickstart.md

 # InLocker - quick start guide

-This guide will help you start development in 15 minutes.
+This guide will help you start development quickly.

 ## prerequisites